isen-zhang/modelling_hpp/README.md

 ## Run the preprocessing Script

-This script processes multiple `.vcf.gz` files in a directory, applies quality control filters using PLINK, and merges the filtered data into a single dataset.
+This [preprocess_vcf.sh](https://github.com/isen-zhang/modelling_hpp/blob/main/preprocess_vcf.sh) processes multiple `.vcf.gz` files in a directory, applies quality control filters using PLINK, and merges the filtered data into a single dataset.

 ### Quality Control Thresholds: